gl2748/hobbes-detroit/src/pages/project/google_google-nest-home-hub-max.md

     type: mediaGrid
   - textColumns:
       - column: >-
-          Each of the problems we solved to create the Nest Hub Max setup experience emerged from the need to create clarity for the user—both now and in the future—and to prioritize addressing the broad feeling of caution that surrounds privacy issues today.
+          Our team’s goal was clarity for the user.
+Yet if we depicted the Nest Hub Max interfaces with 100% accuracy, the designs would require constant updating to accommodate every future UI change and localization for every new market.
+So we future-proofed each design, making it abstract enough to avoid constant updating but literal enough for users to clearly understand the message.
     type: textArea
 ---